MarpakaPradeepSai/Fine-tuning-HuggingFaceTB-SmolLM2-1.7B-Instruct-with-LoRA/README.md

     ```

 4.  **Run the Notebook:**
-    Open the `Fine-Tuning-SmolLM.ipynb` notebook in a Jupyter or Colab environment and execute the cells sequentially.
+    Open the `Notebook/Fine-tuning-HuggingFaceTB-SmolLM2-1.7B-Instruct-with-LoRA.ipynb` notebook in a Jupyter or Colab environment and execute the cells sequentially.

 <br>

 ---

-## 5. Results: In-Domain vs. Out-of-Domain Performance
+## 6. Results: In-Domain vs. Out-of-Domain Performance

 After fine-tuning, the model is significantly better at handling domain-specific queries while politely deflecting out-of-domain requests.